Keto Tuna Cakes

 • Leila

-Leila a year ago
+Leila 2 years ago

 Amazing!
 I added some shredded mozzarella and replaced the coconut oil with olive oil with truffles!😍